aichaos/rivescript-rs/README.md

 The main.rs program is currently hardcoded to read from ./eg/brain.

+# Building

+Install [Rust](https://www.rust-lang.org/) and build and test this project with commands like the following:

+* `cargo build`

+    Builds the rivescript(.exe) binary.

 # Developer Notes

 This may be put somewhere else when the module is closer to "done."